 10 Influential Black Leaders Throughout History

 In the United States, Black History Month is an annual observance recognized in February.
 It is a whole month dedicated to the remembrance of the hardships that African-Americans went through in the past centuries to get to where they are today.
-In celebration of Black History, here is a top 9 list of the most influential African-American leaders that have helped promote the black community of America.
+As a Black-owned business and in celebration of Black History, here is a top 10 list of the most influential African-American leaders that have helped promote the black community of America.